 ApsaraDB RDS for MySQL

-DTS allows you to consume data by using the clients that are written in the following programming languages:
+DTS allows clients to consume data by using the following programming languages:

 - Go (Golang)